 The department views the family, in all its diverse forms, as the cornerstone of a healthy society.
-Our mission is to improve the well-being of the family through programs that educate, influence public policy, and help families put research-based knowledge to work in their lives.
+Our mission is to improve the well-being of the family through programs that educate and influence public policy, career paths and family life.
 Our vision is to be recognized as preparing the best-qualified graduates in the Commonwealth of Kentucky.
-Our focus is on preparing students for living, learning, and leading in their communities and career endeavors
+Our focus is on preparing students for living, learning, and leading in global communities and career endeavors.

 Since it's beginning in 1911, many changes have occurred in the department; however, one thing that has not changed is the high standard of academic quality offered through dynamic Majors, Minors, Certificate programs and Involved Student Organizations.

 The approximately 600 AHS students play a big role in this academic quality by participating in the University Honors College and a variety of preprofessional organizations.